 \subsubsection{Constraint Sensitivity Analysis}

 Exploring loss outcomes under perturbations of the chosen conditioning value $F$ defines a local sensitivity analysis: perturb a \lq\lq nominal'' constrained value $F$ and reevaluate $\optf$ across perturbed values $F+\delta$ for some $\delta$ in a specified discrete range of values.
 In this example context with positive outcomes, perturbations of a chosen sum $F$ are best couched as percentage changes, i.e., taking $\delta = \pm\epsilon F$ for small $\epsilon$ on a discrete range of specified values.
 To illustrate this here, Figure~\ref{fig-bivarLNThresh} summarizes results in this bivariate lognormal example for two cases of the nominal $F,$ low and high values with respect to $p(Y)$, and taking $\epsilon=0.1.$ The resulting ranges of $\optf$ values as $F$ varies within 10\% of the chosen nominal values indicate quite tight ranges, in this example context.
+Note how the optimal point forecast values track the levels of the joint p.d.f. as $F$ varies, with trajectories that appear to move very naturally along a \lq\lq ridge'' in the p.d.f.
 Also, while these regions of optimal point forecasts are of course very different conceptually to probability intervals under the purely probabilistic framework, note the concordance with the ABC-approximate conditional p.d.f.s in Figure~\ref{fig-bivarLNABC}.